See the Story Index for Wael Abdelgawad’s other stories.

 There was a white dude whose name I didn’t remember, but I’d heard that he’d converted in prison and was trying to raise enough money to have his Nazi tattoos removed.
 They adorned his forearms and hands prominently – ugly black images of skulls, swastikas, flames and SS lightning bolts.

 They gathered around me, clapping me on the shoulder and shaking my hand, and of course relieving me of the pizzas.
 One went to fetch paper plates, cups and beverages.
-Soon the brothers were chatting animatedly as we sat on the floor eating – except for Imam Abdus-Samad, who sat in a chair with his plate on a small folding table.
+Soon the brothers were chatting animatedly as we sat on the floor eating – except for Imam Abdus-Samad, who sat in a chair with his plate on a small folding table before him.

 “We are overjoyed to see you akh Zaid,” said Jafar the Ethiopian in his calm, mellifluous voice.
 “But I am certain there must be a reason for this visit.
 We have not seen you in a minute.”